oregonhousingmediation/oregonhousingmediation.github.io/README.md

 communities, don't happen in the first place.

-Funded by Oregon Housing and Community Services (OHCS) and in partnership with Resolution Oregon, the program seeks to increase underserved community member's access to preventative services and to improve access to justice in Ore<F29><F28>gon.
+Funded by Oregon Housing and Community Services (OHCS) and in partnership with Resolution Oregon, the program seeks to increase access to preventative services and to improve access to justice in Ore<F29><F28>gon.

 For more depth on Oregon's Eviction Prevention programs, visit